 Severely toxic plants can include any of the following:

-- With exception to peace lily and calla lily, all other lily varieties are major threats to cats, causing kidney failure and death.
+- With exception of peace lily and calla lily, all other lily varieties are major threats to cats, causing kidney failure and death.
 It takes only a small amount to result in poisoning.

 - Hydrangea shrubs contain a toxin similar to cyanide and can quickly lead to oxygen deprivation and death.